 Other features of the Colgate Hum electric toothbrush include:

-The Hum toothbrush stands out from other smart brushes for its reasonable price: just $50 for the rechargeable model.
+The Hum toothbrush stands out from other smart brushes for its reasonable price of $69.99.
 This is relatively affordable compared to other brushes, which can cost $100 or more.

 The Hum's price looks even better when you consider that even some non-smart electric toothbrushes are priced higher.

 Here are some pros and cons of the Hum toothbrush: